 When getting into options trading, you might find yourself scratching your head.
-Although it can seem complicated at first, once you break it down, you can begin to understand this trading concept.
-Like stocks, bonds, ETFs, and mutual funds, options are another asset class.
-To fully understand options trading, you also need to understand the Greeks.
+Although it can seem complicated at first, once you break it down, it is easy to understand this trading concept.
+Options are a class of assets much like stocks, bonds, EFTs, or mutual funds.
+To fully understand options trading, you need to understand the Greeks.
 Let’s get started.

 What Options Are